- Index pipeline setup

 Finally, the Result Document Field Sorting stage sorts results based on vector distances obtained from the previous Vectors distance per Query/Document stage or ensemble score from Compute mathematical expression stage.

 Sort Field - The field to use for document sorting.
 Default value:

 Sort order - The sorting order: (asc)ending or (desc)ending.
 If

 cosine_similarityis used with higher values meaning higher similarity, then this should be set to

 Configuring the number of clusters

-Another important parameter to choose is the Number of clusters parameter in the TensorFlow Deep Encoding stage in query pipeline.
+Another important parameter to choose is the Number of clusters parameter in the in the query pipeline.
 There are two options for utilizing the dense vectors from a query pipeline: